JayODonoghue/Castleisland-Christmas-Markets/README.md

 * The site was fully tested using a range of devices (DELL Large Screen Monitor, ASUS Laptop, iPhone 13, iPhone 7, Huawei P40 and Samsung S8)
 * The site was fully tested using Chrom Dev Tools to test the responsiveness on different screen sizes.
 * Every link in the website was fully tested on all three pages.
 Each link worked as expected.
 All internal links leading to the relevant page and all external links leading to a new tab.
+* The hamburger menu was tested ensuring that once activated it displayed the correct way and provided access to the correct links.
 * The competition form was fully tested.
 All input fields need to be filled out in order to successfully enter the competition.
 If any information is left out the user is directed to complete any missing data.
 One radio button must be selected to provide an answer and the terms and conditions must be accepted to proceed.

 <br/>